 CREATE NEW CASH QUALITY

 The bottom of the Cash Quality page provides the ability to map remaining and unmapped Workflows to Qualities.
-Users select the Workflow from the appropriate dropdown, select the desired Quality, and select SAVE.
+Users can select the Workflow from the appropriate dropdown, select the desired Quality, and click SAVE.
 The mapping will then be added to the Cash Quality Map listing.